jiachengpan/jiachengpan.github.io/about/index.md

 I was an R&D engineer in Synopsys, focusing on testing CTS-related functions in IC Compiler II.
 I have just now resigned and am actively looking for a more intellectually challenging job.

+My recent interests are:
+* parallel computing, in particular, using CUDA
+* EDA algorithms

 Some of my pet projects are uploaded as [Github repositories](http://github.com/jiachengpan).
 <br><br>